lpsm-dev/lpsm-dev/README.md

 func GetBio() Bio {
 	return Bio{
-		"- 🔭 I’m currently working on":      "NuageIT as a DevOps Analyst", "- 🌱 I’m currently learning":        "Rust, Blockchain, CyberSecurity", "- 👯 I’m looking to collaborate on": "New solutions and open-source projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅",
+		"- 🔭 I’m currently working on":      "NuageIT as a DevOps Engineer", "- 🌱 I’m currently learning":        "Rust, Blockchain, CyberSecurity", "- 👯 I’m looking to collaborate on": "New solutions and open-source projects", "- 🤔 I’m looking for help with":     "Anything related to what I am currently learning 😅",